 Typical Project Cash Flows

-The following diagram illustrates the cash flows on a wind farm project.
+The following diagram illustrates the cash flows on an onshore wind farm project.

 The project has a high capital cost but very low operating costs.
 The chart also illustrates the gradual decline in efficiency and the need for sail and generator replacement after 20 years.

 The following diagram illustrates the sensitivity of the project IRR to the main key parameters.
 Notice, in particular, the significant effect which the average wind speed has on the IRR.